Becoming Like Children: Trusting and Loving God

 From this parable and other passages in Scripture we see that God does not like when people view him as miserly, harsh, and vindictive.
 He is very upset when people portray him in a negative or untruthful way.

 If we view God as harsh and difficult to please, then we recoil at him and avoid him.
 Perhaps we see him as a harsh and capricious tyrant, whose actions are arbitrary.
 Or maybe we think of him as distant, and not concerned with our lives.
 If we don’t trust and love God, it shows that we don’t really know him.
-He wants people to see him as he is: good, loving, merciful, gracious, and kind.
+He wants people to see him as he is: good, loving, merciful, gracious, patient, and kind.

 Loving God for his grace and mercy